Cloud Cost Management FAQ

 Spend by provider, account, service, team, project

-On-demand vs. committed spend (coverage percentage)
+On-demand vs. committed spend (coverage %)

 Cost per customer, transaction, or business unit (unit economics)

-Month-over-month and year-over-year growth rates
+Month-over-month and year-over-year growth

 Efficiency metrics:

-Right-sizing opportunity (potential savings from downsizing)
+Rightsizing opportunity (potential saving from downsizing)

-Commitment utilization (percentage of commitments being used)
+Commitment utilisation (% of commitments being used)

-Optimization metrics:
+Optimisation metrics:

-Savings realized (dollar amount from optimization activities)
+Savings realised (dollar amount from optimisation activity)

-Recommendations implemented (percentage of total recommendations)
+Recommendations implemented (% of total)

-Time to implement (how quickly teams act on recommendations)
+Time to implement (how quickly teams act)

-Cost avoidance (prevented waste from governance)
+Cost avoidance (waste prevented by governance)

 Governance metrics:

-Tagging compliance (percentage of resources properly tagged)
+Tagging compliance (% of resources properly tagged)

-Budget variance (actual vs. planned spending)
+Budget variance (actual vs. planned)

-Anomaly response time (how quickly unexpected costs are addressed)
+Anomaly response time

 How does cloud cost management relate to IT asset management?

-Both focus on optimizing IT spending and reducing waste
+Both optimise IT spending and reduce waste

 Both require visibility into what resources exist and who owns them